library(igraph)

 The worst practice is to compute several indices and then selectively report whichever supports the desired narrative.
 In the best case, you have a substantive argument for why a specific structural property matters, apply the corresponding index, and let the result speak to your hypothesis.

-When multiple indices seem equally defensible and you are uncertain which to choose, the approach introduced in Chapter 4 offers a principled alternative: rather than committing to a single index, you can analyse the partial ordering that most indices agree on.
+When multiple indices seem equally defensible and you are uncertain which to choose, the approach introduced in Section 3.10 offers a principled alternative: rather than committing to a single index, you can analyze the partial ordering that most indices agree on.

-A classic application of centrality analysis is the Florentine Families dataset, which records marriage ties among prominent Renaissance families in Florence.
+We return to the Florentine Families marriage network introduced in Chapter 2, popularized in network analysis by Padgett and Ansell (1993), which records marriage ties among prominent Renaissance families in Florence.
 This network is included in the networkdata package.

 The table below shows the centrality ranking of each family across the four most commonly used indices (1 = highest rank).